Trump, Carson tout covid-19 treatments as lifesavers. But regular people find them harder to get.

 Despite the difficulties in getting the antibody drugs, doctors said they were happy to have another tool for treating a disease that has few effective treatments.

 “We are excited about it,” said David Aronoff, director of the division of infectious diseases at Vanderbilt University Medical Center.
 He said the challenge is making sure the drugs get quickly to those at highest risk for hospitalization.
-“There may be very high demand that will outstrip supply.”
+“There may be very high demand that will outstrip supply,” he said.

 The Regeneron medicine is a combination of two monoclonal antibodies, called casirivimab and imdevimab, which are proteins created in the laboratory to mimic the human immune system.
-It works by imitating the body’s natural defenses instead of waiting for it to mount its own response.
+It works by imitating the body’s natural defenses instead of waiting for the body to mount its own response.
 The Lilly product is a single antibody, called bamlanivimab, that operates in a similar way.
 The drugs make it harder for the coronavirus to infect human cells.

 Operation Warp Speed, the administration’s effort to speed coronavirus treatments and vaccines, provided hundreds of millions of dollars for the drugs’ development and bought 300,000 doses from each company, with the option of purchasing hundreds of thousands more.
-It has begun allocating them to states based on their number of cases and hospitalizations for global use.
+It has begun allocating them to states based on their number of cases and hospitalizations for broad use.

 Both companies are ramping up production.
 Lilly, for example, expects to have 1 million doses by the end of this year.